softminus/zcash-cotyledon/doc/classification.md

 ## User agent string test

-The user agent string must match the user-configured regular expression.
+The user agent string must match one of the the user-configured user agent strings.

 ## Peer height test